 We seek to build powerful alliances with people with an FASD, their families, legislators, experts in the field, new partners, and community members to bring awareness, research, and services to this field.

 Proof Alliance is rebranding, expanding, and we're moving!
 We have a new logo, website, and prevention campaign to help change the norms around drinking during pregnancy.
 And in May 2019 we will be moving to a stand-alone building.
 Proof Alliance commits to the people of Minnesota and we will continue to develop transformative programs to help Minnesotans impacted by FASD.

 One of the most critical times to prevent any issues in your pregnancy is before you even become pregnant.
-Here are some tips for planning a healthy pregnancy:
+Here are some tips for planning a healthy pregnancy1:

-Whether you want to become pregnant within the next year or not, it is important to talk to your health care provider about family planning options.
-40% of pregnancies in Minnesota are unplanned, and many people do not know they are pregnant until 4-6 weeks after conception.
-By this time, they could exposed the developing fetus to alcohol without even knowing they were pregnant.
+Whether you want to become pregnant within the next year or not, it is important to talk to your health care provider about family planning options.4 40% of pregnancies in Minnesota are unplanned5, and many people do not know they are pregnant until 4-6 weeks after conception.
+By this time, they could have exposed the developing embryo to alcohol without even knowing they were pregnant.
 This is one reason that Proof Alliance advocates for planned pregnancies.
 By taking steps to plan your pregnancy, you can reduce the likelihood of unintended pregnancy and unintended prenatal alcohol exposure.

-Because there is no known amount of alcohol that can be considered safe during pregnancy, it is advised by all major medical associations, including the Centers for Disease Control, the American Academy of Pediatrics, and the U.S. Surgeon General, that if a person is pregnant or could become pregnant, they should abstain from drinking alcohol.
+Because there is no known amount of alcohol that can be considered safe during pregnancy, it is advised by all major medical associations, including the World Health Organization10, the Centers for Disease Control11, the American Academy of Pediatrics12, and the U.S. Surgeon General13, that if a person is pregnant or could become pregnant, they should abstain from drinking alcohol.